 About Lenape Valley Baseball Association

 The LVBA Board of Directors is always looking for hard workers, and creative thinkers.
-Please look for our VOLUNTEER LINK after every section to find out more how you can become part of the LVBA Board.
+Please look for our VOLUNTEER LINK after every section to find out more how you can become an LVBA Member.

-Board Meetings are usually held the fourth Thursday of the month.
-A General Meeting and Board of Directors Election Meeting is held in late October or early November.
-The December meeting is usually held in early December.
-The current meeting place is Borghi's Restaurant, (at the intersection 202 and 152 North) at 8:00 pm.
+Member Meetings are usually held the fourth Thursday of the month.
+A General Meeting and Member/Board of Directors Election Meeting is held in late October or early November.
+The December meeting is usually held in early January.
+The meeting place is either at the Tower Hill Meeting Room (522 N. Main Street, Chalfont) or Borghi's Main Street Grille, (at the intersection 202 and 152 North) at 8:30 pm.
 Please check the homepage for upcoming meeting dates and times.

 LVBA participates in the following divisions/leagues: